shimaore/tough-rate/test/data.coffee.md

               done()

       describe 'The call router', ->
-        it 'should NOT route local numbers directly', -> ready.then ->
+        it 'should NOT route invalid local numbers', -> ready.then ->
             provisioning.put _id:'number:1234',inbound_uri:'sip:foo@bar'
           .then ->